barrachri/christianbarra.com/content/page/about_me.md

 My name is Christian, I am a Senior Software Engineer based in Berlin where I am organizing [PyCon DE 2019](https://de.pycon.org/ "PyCon DE 2019") and [berlin.python.pizza](https://berlin.python.pizza/ "Berlin Python Pizza").

 > Looking for a consultant or you want to have a course about Python?
-I'll be happy to have a chat about
->
+> I'll be happy to have a chat about it :)

 My focus is currently on: